mcsrk/crud-mern-ts/README.md

 ### ./client

-To run this project, you will need to add the following environment variables to your .env file inside the backend folder
+To run this project, you will need to add the following environment variables to your `.env.development` file inside the `./client` folder

 -   `VITE_BACKEND_URL` - Url to connect the backend (usually is [http://localhost:8000](http://localhost:8000))
 -